 Oddly, the organizers hadn’t arranged for any alcohol to be sold on-site, so we were glad to have picked up beers on the way in.
 The Moab convenience stores did pretty well that weekend, I’m sure.

 Truthfully, “the world’s worst moto campout” is more like “the world’s loudest campsite.”

-Jonny Buzzkill over here shoved his earplugs in at midnight and went to sleep in order to hit the road early and see the National Parks.
+Jonny Buzzkill over here shoved his earplugs in at midnight.
+I wanted to get some sleep to hit the road early and see the National Parks.
 The wild times at the campground mostly happened while I was still out riding for the day.
-I do admit that it was so damn hot I rode from the parks to the camp in hiking boots, a t-shirt and (gasp) shorts.
+I admit that it was so hot I rode from the parks to the camp in hiking boots, a t-shirt, and (gasp) shorts.
 The ATGATT’er in me took a couple of days off.
-Although, at least I kept my helmet on—not necessary in Utah.
+Although, at least I kept my helmet on which is not necessary in Utah.

-We met some cool people, like a fellow Tiger rider from Queens, NY who had flown in, rented in Denver and rode over.
-Other cool people from Seattle we hadn’t previously known were met, too.
-We also chatted with a lovely young lady who smuggled drugs in her hoo-hah to get through airport security, and another nice young man who sells custom guns and lost a fight with a shed.
+We met some cool people.
+A fellow Tiger rider from Queens, NY who had flown in, rented in Denver and rode over.
+People from Seattle we hadn’t previously known.
+We chatted with a lovely young lady who smuggled drugs in her hoo-hah to get through airport security.
+Another campfire conversation included a nice young man who sells custom guns and lost a fight with a shed.

 The personalities of Motos in Moab is what makes it a memorable experience.